goldjacob29/Haskell/README.md

 UPDATE: After trying a bunch of different solutions for Atom I have (for the time being) quit.
 I am now using Sublime, following http://umairsaeed.com/blog/2015/05/02/sublime-text-and-haskell/.
 After running into issues with cabal I consulted https://www.schoolofhaskell.com/user/simonmichael/how-to-cabal-install#could-not-resolve-dependencies--cabal-hell.

+Specifically, the steps I took were as follows (following the link above):

+1. Install the Haskell platform.
+(8.2.2 this time)
+2. Issue cabal update to update the list of available packages for Haskell. (```cabal update```)
+3. Install the requisite packages by issuing ```cabal install aeson haskell-src-exts haddock hdevtools```.
+4. Install Sublime Text 3.
+5. Install Package Control for Sublime Text 3.
+6. Install SublimeHaskell via Package Control.

+Since, according to https://github.com/SublimeHaskell/SublimeHaskell, hsdev is the preferred backend, I then ran ```cabal install hsdev```.

 Haskell + Haskell-Atom Setup on Mac

 To Download Atom: https://atom.io/.
 I am basically following https://atom-haskell.github.io/, but am modifying steps where I found necessary.